 A good rule of thumb: always stop your ascender about the width of a fist, or say 4 or so inches, away from a carabiner or knot.
 This will ensure you always have enough room to back it down or remove it.

 Here’s the WRONG way.
-The ascender is jammed up tight against the biner, making it near impossible to move it up, down, or remove it from the rope.
+The ascender is jammed up tight against the carabiner, making it near impossible to move it up, down, or remove it from the rope.

 (Note - climber, harness, daisy chain etc. not shown for clarity.)

 Here’s the CORRECT way.
-The ascender is stopped about 3-4 inches below the biner.
-This gives you room to move the ascender up, down, or remove it from the rope and reattach it above the biner you need to clean, a common cleaning tactic on traverses like this.
+The ascender is stopped about 3-4 inches below the carabiner.
+This gives you room to move the ascender up, down, or remove it from the rope and reattach it above the carabiner you need to clean, a common cleaning tactic on traverses like this.